 My favourite thing about the Sci-Fi is that it forced me to rethink some of my automatic actions and reactions while surfing.
 For example, I needed to rethink cutting back, while also adjusting my default foot positioning.
 You get so much speed on the Sci-Fi that you can find yourself on the shoulder faster than you’d like.
 So don’t go there when you can help it: surf more vertically.

 I’m used to being really tail heavy, using my back foot to pretty much control the entire ride.
 This is probably because I grew up on closeout beach breaks where you often have only the tiniest of walls to execute a turn.
 For me, however, the Sci-Fi worked best with a balanced approach, less back foot and more flow (watch Stu Kennedy surfing below for the perfect way to ride the Sci-Fi).
-As always, the key principles of good surfing apply: maintain a low centre of gravity and look where you want to go.
+As always, .

 My absolute best memory on this board is getting a proper barrel at Cloudbreak, locking in and then standing up backhand, no rail grab, and, by some miracle, actually coming out over Shish Kebabs.
 I thought I was going to get destroyed, but the wave opened up and let me out before I had time to even plan my brace position.